Former US Air Force pilot acquitted of kidnapping nine-year-old girl in London

 It was alleged that the pilot, of no fixed address, then took the girl to Hyde Park and sexually assaulted her.

-Prussak was arrested later on the same day after he and the girl were spotted walking past the Israeli ambassy by a Metropolitan Police officer who had been informed she was missing.
+Mr Prussak was arrested later on the same day after he and the girl were spotted walking past the Israeli embassy by a Metropolitan Police officer who had been informed she was missing.

 He was searched and said, “I was just trying to help her out”, according to Sergeant Edward Lucas.